Rutgers Continuing Education Center at Atrium

 Babar K. Rao, MD

-Clinical Professor and Interim Chair, Department of Dermatology, and Clinical Associate Professor of Pathology and Laboratory Medicine, Rutgers Robert Wood Johnson Medical School, New Brunswick, NJ; Clinical Associate Professor of Dermatology, Weill Cornel Medical College, New York, NY
+Clinical Professor and Director, Center for Dermatology, Department of Pathology and Laboratory Medicine, Rutgers Robert Wood Johnson Medical School, New Brunswick, NJ; Clinical Associate Professor of Dermatology, Weill Cornel Medical College, New York, NY

 Jane M. Grant-Kels, MD, FAAD

 Professor of Dermatology, Pathology, and Pediatrics; Vice Chair, Department of Dermatology; Director, Cutaneous Oncology Center and Melanoma Program; Assistant Residency Program Director, University of Connecticut Health Center and School of Medicine, Farmington, CT